Yes. You may apply before your bachelor's degree is conferred, but you cannot begin the Program until you have received your bachelor's degree.

-Penn State uses Educational Credential Evaluators (ECE) to compare degree equivalents.
+Penn State uses Educational Credential Evaluators (ECE) to assess degree equivalencies.
 ECE does not consider a three-year bachelor's degree to be equivalent to a four-year U.S. degree.
 Please check ECE's website to evaluate your degree if you have any questions.

 Please note, Penn State does not accept World Education Services (WES)'s evaluations.

 All applications are now processed online via the GRADS portal.
-Therefore, there is no paper-based application.
+There is no paper-based application.

 Applicants are required to complete the Graduate School's Electronic Application including remitting an application fee and submitting or uploading the required documentation.

-Seniors interested in the One-Year MAcc are encouraged to apply as soon as possible to receive a prompt indication of whether they are conditionally admitted to the program.
+Seniors interested in the One-Year MAcc are encouraged to apply immediately to receive a prompt conditional admittance decision.
 As a senior, knowing whether you have been conditionally admitted will greatly assist you in choosing courses for the rest of your undergraduate studies.
 Conditional admits will be given a list of courses to complete as part of their undergraduate studies.
-Seats in the program fill quickly, so it is best to apply as early as possible.

 If you are currently a junior and interested in the program, please contact Dr. Scott Collins, the One-Year MAcc Program Director, prior to applying to the program.
 Dr. Collins will help map out your remaining semesters and discuss the program with you prior to applying.

 The application deadlines are listed on the Application Information page.
-However, because the application is comprehensive and you will be asked to submit transcripts and letters of recommendation, we recommend starting at least a month prior to the application deadline.
+Because the application is comprehensive and you will be asked to submit transcripts and letters of recommendation, we recommend starting at least a month prior to the application deadline.